inukshuk/jekyll-scholar/README.md

     }

-using `{% reference ruby %}` anywhere in your page, it will print

-Flanagan, D & Yukihiro, M. (2008). *The Ruby Programming Language.*.
-O'Reilly Media
+using `{% reference ruby %}` anywhere in your page, it will print "Flanagan, D., & Matsumoto, Y. (2008). *The Ruby Programming Language.*.

-(provided that you use the default formatting style)
+O'Reilly Media" (the exact result depends on your formatting style).

-The `reference` tag accepts a second optional argument that specifies the absolute path of the Bibtex file to use as input.
+The `reference` tag accepts a second optional argument that specifies the absolute path of the BibTeX file to use as input.
 Using it, you can override the file from which the bib entries are read.
-This can be handy if you want to use a special Bibtex file as input for a specific page.
+This can be handy if you want to use a special BibTeX file as input for a specific page.
 As an example, the tag

-    `{% reference ruby,/home/foo/bar.bib %}`
+    {% reference ruby, /home/foo/bar.bib %}

 will attempt to read the key `ruby` from file `/home/foo/bar.bib`.
-It will not fallback to the default Bibtex file.
+It will not fallback to the default BibTeX file.

 ### Detail Pages